iuFOR-QuantitativeForestry/sepci/README.md

 # SEPCI
-An r-package and resources for plant competition index computation
+An r-package and resources for plant competition index computation built over the capabilietes of the r-package [siplab](https://github.com/ogarciav/siplab).

 ---